tektoncd/pipeline/api_compatibility_policy.md

 - GA/Stable features will not be removed or changed in a backwards incompatible manner without incrementing the API Version.

+### Feature Graduation Process
+Features are first released as experimental in alpha, refined in beta, and finalized in stable releases.

+#### Introducing an `alpha` feature
+- When a feature is first introduced to Tekton, it will have the `alpha` stability level and be disabled by default.
+- At this stage, users could choose to experiment with the feature.
+Feedback will be collected from users and it will help maintainers to determine whether to promote the feature to higher stability level or deprecate it.

+#### Promoting a feature to `beta`
+- After feedback of the usage of the alpha features, once the needs and motivations are validated, a feature could be promoted to `beta`.
+This stage is where features are further tested and refined.
+- The dedicated feature flag for this feature will change the stability level for validation to `beta`.
+It will continue to be disabled by default.

+#### Graduating a feature to `stable`
+- This is the final stage of feature graduation process, where features are considered to be complete and ready to be released for the public.
+- Once a feature has graduated to `stable`, it will be turned on by default.

 ## Approving API changes

 API changes must be approved by [OWNERS](OWNERS).
 The policy is slightly different